gem-coop/governance/New-Maintainer-Checklist.md

 ## Owners

-The Project Leader, one other PLC member (ideally a maintainer) and one other TSC member should be made owners on GitHub and Slack:
+The Project Leader, one other PLC member (ideally a maintainer), and one other TSC member should be made owners on GitHub and Slack:

 - Make them owners on the [`gem-coop` GitHub organisation](https://github.com/orgs/gem-coop/people)
 - Make them owners on the [Gem.coop private Slack](https://gem-coop.slack.com/admin)